Project Nimbus: Israeli–Palestinian conflict

 Circa 2022, the contract drew rebuke and condemnation from the companies' shareholders as well as their employees, over concerns that the project would lead to further abuses of Palestinians' human rights in the context of the ongoing occupation and the Israeli–Palestinian conflict.
-Specifically, they voice concern over how the technology will enable further surveillance of Palestinians and unlawful data collection on them as well as facilitate the expansion of Israel's illegal settlements on Palestinian land.
+Specifically, they criticized how they believed the technology could increase surveillance of Palestinians, expand data collection practices, and assist in the expansion of Israeli settlements in the West Bank.

 Ariel Koren, who had worked as a marketing manager for Google's educational products and was an outspoken opponent of the project, was given the ultimatum of moving to São Paulo within 17 days or losing her job.
-In a letter announcing her resignation to her colleagues, Koren wrote that Google "systematically silences Palestinian, Jewish, Arab and Muslim voices concerned about Google's complicity in violations of Palestinian human rights—to the point of formally retaliating against workers and creating an environment of fear", reflecting her view that the ultimatum came in retaliation for her opposition to and organization against the project.
+In a letter announcing her resignation to her colleagues, Koren stated that she believed the relocation requirement was in response to her advocacy against the project.
 She filed retaliation complaints with Google's human resources department and the National Labor Relations Board (NLRB), which dismissed her case based on lack of evidence.

 In 2022, Jewish Voice for Peace and MPower Change launched a campaign called No Tech for Apartheid – also known as #NoTechForApartheid – opposing the project.
-More than 200 Google workers joined a protest group named after this campaign, who argue that the relative lack of oversight for the project mean it will likely be used for violent purposes.
+More than 200 Google workers joined a protest group named after this campaign, who argue that the relative lack of oversight for the project mean it will likely be used for Israel's war against Hamas.

 In March 2024, a Google Cloud software engineer was fired after a video of them shouting "I refuse to build technology that empowers genocide", in reference to Project Nimbus, at a company event went viral.
 In April, dozens of employees participated in sit-ins at Google's New York & Sunnyvale Headquarters to protest against Google supplying cloud computing software to the Israeli government.
 Employees occupied the office of Google Cloud chief executive Thomas Kurian.
 Nine employees were charged with trespassing and 28 were fired.
 Further terminations brought the total of related staff cuts to 50.

 In April, former Google employees fired for protesting with #NoTechForApartheid, citing an article in +972 Magazine, expressed concerns over Israel's current use of AI-assisted targeting in the Gaza Strip: a program named "The Gospel" categorizes buildings as military bases, while programs called "Lavender" and "Where's Daddy" identify and falsely classify Palestinian civilians as "terrorists" and track their movements for target selection.

 In December 2024, a New York Times article reported that Google lawyers were worried that "Google Cloud services could be used for, or linked to, the facilitation of human rights violations, including Israeli activity in the West Bank" at least as early as four months before the Nimbus contract was signed.